oneeve8/kobble-data/content/Information.md

 * The Math
 * Gravity
 * Plate tectonics
-* We have a picture of the earth from space
+* Picture of the earth from space
-* We have pictures of the planets
+* Pictures of the planets
 * We have a video of the earth in space
 * We landed on the moon
 * The ISS